Islamic Revolutionary Guard Corps: Economic activity

 As an elite force with great economic assets it has developed into what some observers call an "untouchable élite" and somewhat isolated in Iranian society.
 According to a "former senior Middle Eastern intelligence officer", the Guard and their families "have their own schools, their own markets, their own neighborhoods, their own resorts.
 The neighborhoods look like a carbon copy of Beverly Hills."

-Former Bank Ansar and Bank Mehr Iranian were run by corps IRGC Cooperation Bonyad until merger with state Bank Sepah.
+Former Bank Ansar and Bank Mehr Iranian were run by IRGC Cooperation Bonyad until their merger with state Bank Sepah.

-In 2023, Israel seized millions of dollars in cryptocurrency belonging to Hezbollah and the Quds force of the IRGC.
+In 2023, Israel seized millions of dollars in cryptocurrency belonging to Hezbollah and the IRGC's Quds Force.

-Between 2023 and 2025, Iran significantly increased its military budget, with a substantial portion directed to the Islamic Revolutionary Guard Corps (IRGC).
-In 2023, Iran's military expenditure was estimated at $10.3 billion, with the IRGC receiving approximately 37% of this budget, amounting to around $3.8 billion.
+Between 2023 and 2025, Iran significantly increased its military budget, with a substantial portion directed to the IRGC.
+In 2023, Iran's military expenditure was estimated at $10.3 billion, with the IRGC receiving approximately 37%, approximately $3.8 billion.
 By 2024, the total military budget rose to approximately $16.7 billion, with $10.9 billion officially allocated to military entities and an additional $5.9 billion channeled through oil revenues and the National Development Fund.
 In 2025, the Iranian government proposed a 200% increase in the military budget, allocating over half of its oil and gas export revenues—estimated at €12 billion—to the armed forces, including the IRGC.
 This surge in funding underscores Iran's focus on enhancing its military capabilities amid escalating regional tensions.

 Environmental

-Since the 1979 Islamic Revolution, Iran’s pursuit of food self-sufficiency has driven a state-led campaign of agricultural expansion that has severely strained the country’s limited water resources.
+Since the 1979 Islamic Revolution, Iran's pursuit of food self-sufficiency has driven a state-led campaign of agricultural expansion that has severely strained the country's limited water resources.
 This push, heavily reliant on water-intensive crops such as wheat, rice, and sugar beet, has often ignored ecological constraints.
-With agriculture accounting for approximately 92% of water usage and among the lowest levels of water productivity in the region, Iran’s water crisis is deeply entwined with governance failures, ideological policies, and entrenched institutional interests.
+With agriculture accounting for approximately 92% of water usage and among the lowest levels of water productivity in the region, Iran's water crisis is deeply entwined with governance failures, ideological policies, and entrenched institutional interests.

-The Islamic Revolutionary Guard Corps, who holds a deep entanglement in Iran’s economic, infrastructural, and environmental governance, has had a significant effect on Iran's environmental standing.
-Through its engineering arm, Khatam al-Anbiya Construction Headquarters (KAA), the IRGC has been a principal actor in Iran’s dam-building spree, water transfer schemes, and large-scale infrastructure projects.
+The Islamic Revolutionary Guard Corps, who holds a deep entanglement in Iran's economic, infrastructural, and environmental governance, has had a significant effect on Iran's environmental standing.
+Through its engineering arm, Khatam al-Anbiya Construction Headquarters (KAA), the IRGC has been a principal actor in Iran's dam-building spree, water transfer schemes, and large-scale infrastructure projects.
 Peripheral provinces such as Khuzestan, which are home to marginalized ethnic communities, have suffered disproportionately from these ecological disruptions.

-The IRGC and its affiliated economic networks, sometimes referred to as the “water mafia,” have profited immensely from this system.
+The IRGC and its affiliated economic networks, sometimes referred to as the "water mafia," have profited immensely from this system.
 While the official rhetoric remains fixated on sovereignty and resistance economics, the practical outcome has been a politicized water economy marked by mismanagement and corruption.
-The Majlis Research Center itself acknowledged in 2023 that the current model of water governance is incompatible with the country’s hydrological realities.
+The Majlis Research Center itself acknowledged in 2023 that the current model of water governance is incompatible with the country's hydrological realities.